eneax/Bootstrap_Landing_Page_Slider/README.md

 # Bootstrap_Landing_Page_Slider

-Using Bootstrap 4 to create a simple slider for a landing page.
+Using Bootstrap 4 in order to create a simple slider for a landing page.